nidhaloff/igel/docs/README.rst

 Introduction
 ------------------

-The goal of the project is to provide machine learning for **everyone**, both technical and non-technical users.
+The goal of the project is to provide machine learning to **everyone**, both technical and non-technical

-I needed a tool sometimes, which I can use to fast create a machine learning prototype.
+Sometimes I needed a tool that I could use to quickly create a machine learning prototype.
 Whether to build some proof of concept, create a fast draft model to prove a point or use auto ML.
 I find myself often stuck at writing boilerplate code and thinking too much where to start.
 Therefore, I decided to create this tool.

-igel is built on top of other ML frameworks.
+Igel is built on top of other ML frameworks.
 It provides a simple way to use machine learning without writing a **single line of code**.
 Igel is **highly customizable**, but only if you want to.
 Igel does not force you to customize anything.
-Besides default values, igel can use auto-ml features to figure out a model that can work great with your data.
+Besides default values, Igel can use auto-ML features to find a model that works well with your data.

-All you need is a **yaml** (or **json**) file, where you need to describe what you are trying to do.
+All you need is a **YAML** (or **JSON**) file where you describe what you want to do.
 That's it!

-Igel supports regression, classification and clustering.
+Igel supports regression, classification, and clustering.
-Igel's supports auto-ml features like ImageClassification and TextClassification
+Igel supports auto-ML features like ImageClassification and TextClassification

 Igel supports most used dataset types in the data science field.
 For instance, your input dataset can be a csv, txt, excel sheet, json or even html file that you want to fetch.
 If you are using auto-ml features, then you can even